lowRISC/style-guides/VerilogCodingStyle.md

 fix the problems with symmetric wildcard matching, it is harder to accidentally produce a `Z` input than an `X` input, so this form is preferred.
-`case inside` does not treat either `X` or `Z` in the case expression as a wildcard, so this form is more preferred than `casez`.
+`case inside` does not treat either `X` or `Z` in the case expression as a wildcard, so this form is preferred over `casez`.

 References: